-Fair Trade can also make for a better cup of coffee, Schneider says.
+Fair Trade can also make for a better cup of coffee, Schneider adds.
 For example, some producers have used portions of their community development funds to hire experts (scientists, tasters) and train farmers in order to improve the quality of their product.

-And, she says, “when farmers are earning more for their beans (and even seeing quality bonuses), they take greater pride in their work and are motivated to grow the best possible coffee.”
+And she says, “When farmers are earning more for their beans (and even seeing quality bonuses), they take greater pride in their work and are motivated to grow the best possible coffee.”

 How does Fair Trade affect coffee prices?